sherjeelshehzad/setredled/README.md

 In order to change the times, the user must flip SWITCH 17 down, wait for Red-Red(1), follow the packet format and end the line with `Ctrl+J`.
 If there are any issues with formatting, the console will output an error message.
 The states will be exactly the same as Mode 2.

+As default, the state will stay for a certain amount of time (listed below) before switching in ms or unless changed in PuTTy.

+* Red-Red(1) / Red-Red(2): 500
+* Green-Red / Green-Red-Ped 1 / Red-Green / Red-Green-Ped 2: 6000
+* Yellow-Red / Red-Yellow: 2000

 #### The mode contains the following functions: